Plant Based on a Budget Challenge - 2 People - Week 2

 Barley Mushroom Kale Pilaf

-1 package fresh sliced mushrooms 2.5 tbsp olive oil 2 cups pearl barley 6 cups water 3 bouillon cubes 4 tbsp chopped scallions (optional) 1 tsp dried rosemary 1 bunch chopped kale (you could get away with using less)
+1 package fresh sliced mushrooms 2.5 tablespoon olive oil 2 cups pearl barley 6 cups water 3 bouillon cubes 4 tablespoon chopped scallions (optional) 1 tsp dried rosemary 1 bunch chopped kale (you could get away with using less)

 Heat olive oil in saucepan; add mushrooms and sautee until limp.
 Add barley, green onion, kale and rosemary.
 Bring to a boil.

 Reduce heat to low, cover and cook for about 1 hour or until barley is tender and liquid is absorbed.
 I took the lid off and turned off the heat the last five minutes because I still had some liquid.
 It tasted so much more wonderful after it had cooled slightly.

 Breakfast: Granola with almond milk and sliced banana divided

 Lunch: Leftover pilaf

 Dinner: Brown rice with kale, black beans and butternut squash